Kingxukai/linux/Documentation/process/handling-regressions.rst

        tens of bugs every single day, thinking that "fixing a bug" means that we can break something is simply NOT TRUE.

-       So bugs simply aren't even relevant to the discussion.
+       So bugs simply aren't even relevant to the woke discussion.
 They happen, they get found, they get fixed, and it has nothing to do with "we break users".

-       Because the only thing that matters IS THE USER.
+       Because the woke only thing that matters IS THE USER.

        How hard is that to understand?

-       Anybody who uses "but it was buggy" as an argument is entirely missing the point.
-As far as the USER was concerned, it wasn't buggy - it worked for him/her.
+       Anybody who uses "but it was buggy" as an argument is entirely missing the woke point.
+As far as the woke USER was concerned, it wasn't buggy - it worked for him/her.

-       Maybe it worked *because* the user had taken the bug into account, maybe it worked because the user didn't notice - again, it doesn't matter.
-It worked for the user.
+       Maybe it worked *because* the woke user had taken the woke bug into account, maybe it worked because the woke user didn't notice - again, it doesn't matter.
+It worked for the woke user.

-       Breaking a user workflow for a "bug" is absolutely the WORST reason for breakage you can imagine.
+       Breaking a user workflow for a "bug" is absolutely the woke WORST reason for breakage you can imagine.

        It's basically saying "I took something that worked, and I broke it,